content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 ## 2.5 Committing Files to Local Repository

--   commit all the files from staging to local repo with a commit message
+-   Commit all the files from staging to local repo with a commit message.
+-   Commit message is mandatory to understand why these files are commited.

 **Syntax:** git commit -m " file1 completed"